Auction Wednesday December 12 2018 at 19:30

 Munch, Edvard(1863-1944)

-Lithograph printed in black, blue (faded to greenish) and yellow on Japan paper, laminated
+Lithograph printed in black, blue (faded to greenish) and yellow on Japan paper

 Sheet: 509x635-639 mm Image: 420x560 mm